foxmeyson/foxmeyson.github.io/_posts/2025-02-24-recovery-DBs-in-Zalando-postgres-operator.md

 #    timestamp: "2021-01-21T23:49:03+03:00" # timezone required (offset relative to UTC, see RFC 3339 section 5.6)
 ```

-#### 10) "Restart" all pods in namespace with apps (This is necessary in order for the pods to re-read the secrets of the base, without deleting the pods at the moment this mechanism does not work in Kubernetes, understand what you are doing. )
+#### "Restart" all pods in namespace with apps
+This is necessary in order for the pods to re-read the secrets of the base, without deleting the pods at the moment this mechanism does not work in Kubernetes, understand what you are doing.

 ```bash
 kubectl delete --all pods --namespace=$NAMESPACE
 ```

-#### 11) Done.
-You are amazing =)
+#### Done.

-# Plan to recovery from SQL backup.
+Plan to recovery from SQL backup.
 This variant recovery is possible only in a newly deployed cluster (Variant for whisout redeploy cluster is below).
 Do not use for recovery in existing cluster!
 You need SQL backup for recovery DB:

-# Important briefly
+#### Important briefly

 **uid cluster for operator**  = **K8s uid** from manifest postgres operator, you can find this field in the metadata of the source cluster:
 ```bash